Anra scarab: Religious

-Richards proposed that the added ḥtp symbol to the anra sequence found on scarabs equates to the Canaanite deity El.
+Fiona Richards proposed that the added ḥtp symbol to the anra sequence found on scarabs equates to the Canaanite deity El.
 As this anra sequence is confined to Palestine, it could mean it was deliberately marketed for them specifically.
 As the princes of Byblos adopted Egyptian titles and the use of Egyptian symbols permeated Syrian glyptic, the use of El by the Egyptians would not seem out of place if considered at a time of heightened socio-political ties.

 It has been suggested that when the inscriptions are presented in their full, unshortened form, it equates to the god Ra.
 El is equated to Ra, and they are identified as one and the same in the Ramesside Period.
+Hornung and Staehelin associated the formula with a spell connected to Ra.

 Secret

 Schulman interprets the sequence as texts written in a secret, enigmatic manner, comprehensible only to the initiate, which served to increase and enhance the potency of the charm.

 Protection

-Due to associations with royal emblems (75% of all anra scarabs are associated with signs and symbols of Egyptian royalty), Murray proposed that it could be possible that these scarabs were intended to commemorate "the solemn ceremony of the giving of the Re-name to the king, and to protect the name where given."
+Due to associations with royal emblems (75% of all anra scarabs are associated with signs and symbols of Egyptian royalty), Murray proposed that it could be possible that these scarabs were intended to "commemorate the solemn ceremony of the giving of the Re-name to the king, and to protect the name where given."